Evening Events

 Global Track Chair, Partner, National Security & Justice, KPMG, Australia

-Chief Public Attorney, Public Attorney of the Public Attorney’s Office (PAO), Philippines
+Chief Public Attorney, Public Attorney’s Office (PAO), Philippines

 Principal Officer (Smart Prison), Hong Kong Correctional Services Department, Hong Kong